 Tag: vintage

-Orator Jim O’Rourke, Connecticut’s Brilliant Baseball Pioneer
+Orator Jim O’Rourke, Bridgeport, Connecticut Baseball Pioneer

 Stratford Osceolas with Jim O’Rourke (standing, far right), 1871.